|'Ink' Cradle Mountain, Tasmania

 About Susan Gamble

-Susan has a Bachelor of Performing Arts (Vocal Scholarship) MONASH, Bachelor of Fine Art in Drawing (Distinction) RMIT and Master of Arts in Animation and Interactive Media RMIT.
+Susan holds a Bachelor of Performing Arts (vocal scholarship) Monash, Bachelor of Fine Arts in Drawing with Distinction RMIT, an A.MUS.A with Distinction and a Master of Arts in Animation and Interactive Media RMIT.
+Further studies in classical voice and language have also been undertaken in Italy after winning the Nino Sanciolo Prize.

 For more on Susan Gamble see